tlswg/tls-subcerts/draft-rescorla-tls-subcerts.md

 ~~~~~~~~~~

 These two classes of mechanism can be complementary.
 A server could use
-delegated credentials for clients that support them, while using LURK to support
+credentials for clients that support them, while using LURK to support
 legacy clients.

 It is possible to address the short-lived certificate concerns above by